theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/snowflake/snowflake-settings.md

 ### Custom SQL

-Custom SQL option allows creating user-defined SQL or script expressions.
+Custom SQL option allows creating user-defined SQL input.
 Existing SQL commands can be used as templates:

 1. Within subsection e.g., **Preparation** select the **Custom SQL** (1) option from the drop-down list.